AustESE-Infrastructure/search/README.md

 INSTALL
 =======

-Search is a webapp suitable for tomcat6 (or by slight modification to the install scripts) to tomcat7.
-It builds a Lucene index of the MVDs, annotations and metadata for use within Ecdosis.
+Search is a webapp suitable for tomcat6 or tomcat7.
+It builds an index of multi-version documents, for use within Ecdosis.

 Search prints out progress of index-building as a series of lines consisting of percent complete numbers, up to and including 100.